- Leigh Griffiths scored two superb free-kicks in three minutes against England

 — Scottish FA (@ScottishFA) June 11, 2017

 Opening his Scotland account with a wonder goal against the ‘auld enemy’ would in itself have been the stuff of dreams.
 To replicate the feat three minutes later left even the most seasoned observers open-mouthed.
-As the Scots’ manager, Gordon Strachan - coincidentally, the man in charge of Celtic when Nakamura broke English hearts - said afterwards: “I just have seen Scotland’s best-ever free kick and Scotland’s second best-ever free kick.”
+As the Scots’ manager, Gordon Strachan - coincidentally, the man in charge of Celtic when Nakamura broke English hearts - said afterwards: “I have just seen Scotland’s best-ever free kick and Scotland’s second best-ever free kick.”

 Even Joe Hart, who had gone 646 minutes without conceding for England before Griffiths struck, made a beeline afterwards to shake the scorer’s hand.
 “I’ve watched the free-kicks again and we would have needed four or five Crouchys (Peter Crouchs) in that wall to make a difference,” Hart said later.
 “I wanted to congratulate him.
 I also wanted to talk about the free-kicks because I was interested in his thought process in those situations.”